 - Rinse the tongue and place it in a large stockpot.
 Add enough water to cover - I use 14 cups of water.

 - Bring to a boil.
-This will likely take 20-30 minutes.
-Skim the foam off from the top.
+This should take 20-30 minutes.
+When the water starts boiling, skim the foam off from the top with a spoon.
+Lower the heat to a simmer.
+Add the bay leaves, peppercorns, and allspice.

 - Heat a large, deep skillet over medium heat.
 Add the butter and swirl to coat.
-Add the onions and cook, stirring occasionally, until caramelized, 10 minutes.
+Add the onions and cook, stirring occasionally, until golden, for about 10 minutes.

-- Add the mushrooms and cook, stirring, until soft.
+- Add the mushrooms and cook, stirring, until soft, for about 5-7 minutes.

 Video